 For Prospective Clients

 I offer site visits, landscape design, and plant and hardscape installation for my clients.
 I hand draw the design and acquire plants and materials needed for each job.
 I work with a great company who picks them up, delivers them to the site, and installs them.
 Depending on the project, I am there on start day to get things laid out and then communicate with my installer to ensure the project goes smoothly.
 Although I may not be on site daily, I communicate with my team on a daily basis so I know the status of each project.
-I do not offer standalone designs without installation or individual services such as yard clean-up and tree stump removal, but I’m happy to send you to other great local businesses.
+I offer standalone designs without installation seasonally and based on my workload.
+I do not offer individual services such as yard clean-up and tree stump removal, but I’m happy to send you to other great local businesses.

 Policies & Procedures